AmpliconSuite/AmpliconClassifier/README.md

 - `--plotStyle [noplot, individual]`: Produce a radar-style plot of classification strenghts.
 Default `noplot`.
 - `--annotate_cycles_file`: Write a new cycles file for each amplicon analyzed with the paths annotated by how the path conforms and some other useful properties.
 - `--decomposition_strictness`: Value between 0 and 1 reflecting how strictly to filter low CN decompositions (default = 0.1).
 Higher values filter more of the low-weight decompositions.

+###5.
+Other utilities:

+####Amplicon Similarity
+One may wish to compare two overlapping focal amplifications and quantify their similarity - particularly when they are derived from multi-region or longitudinal sampling.
+We provide a script which ***a)*** identifies overlap between pairs of amplicons (using the same input file as `amplicon_classifier.py`),
+***b)*** computes measurements of the similarity of the two overlapping amplicons based on shared breakpoints and shared genomic content - using both a Jaccard index approach and also our own *Symmetric Similarity Score* and *Asymmetric Similarity Score* approaches, and ***c)*** compares the scores against the similarity scores for overlapping amplicons derived from unrelated origins (data derived from Turner et al. _Nature_ 2017 and deCarvalho et al. _Nature Genetics_ 2018).

+The output file `*_similarity_scores.tsv` reports the following columns:
+- Amplicon 1 ID & Amplicon 2 ID
+- Symmetric Similarity Score (a combination of GenomicSegment and Breakpoint scores)
+- P-value of the Sym.
+Score in the background unrelated overlapping amplicon distribution (empirical).
+- `GenomicSegmentScore1` & `GenomicSegmentScore2` based on the directional similarity of genomic segment overlap (Amp1 and Amp2)/(Amp1) or (Amp1 and Amp2)/(Amp2), respectively.
+- `BreakpointScore1` & `BreakpointScore2` based on the directional similarity of breakpoint matching (Amp1 and Amp2)/(Amp1) or (Amp1 and Amp2)/(Amp2), respectively.
+- `JaccardGenomicSegment`, based on overlap of genomic segments (based on overlap of genomic coordinates)
+- `JaccardBreakpoint`, based on overlap from matching of breakpoints.

+`amplicon_similarity.py` can be